 With repeated use, heroin causes the person to need higher and higher doses of the drug to get the same effect (tolerance).
 It also causes the person's body to need the drug to function (physical dependence), which leads to withdrawal symptoms within a few hours if the person stops using it.
 Physical and psychological dependence can develop within a few weeks if the drug is used daily.

-Several health problems can develop with heroin abuse, including:
+Several health problems can develop with heroin use, including:

 - Bacterial infections of the blood vessels and heart valves.

 - Lung problems, such as pneumonia and tuberculosis, from poor health.

 - Hepatitis B and C, HIV, and other diseases, if using shared injection equipment or fluids.

 Heroin can be detected in the urine for up to 24 hours and in blood for as long as 48 to 72 hours after use.

 If you are worried that you or someone you know will take too much heroin, talk to your doctor about a naloxone rescue kit.
 A kit can help, and even save your life, if you take too much heroin.

 - Possession of injecting supplies, called an outfit or rig, that may consist of a spoon or bottle cap to cook the drug, syringe or needle to inject it, tourniquet or towel to find a vein, cotton, and matches to heat and dissolve the drug in water

 - Restlessness, sleepiness, diarrhea, vomiting, chilled feelings, and leg movements if the person is dependent on the drug and has not had it recently